oVirt/ovirt-site/source/feature/affinity-rules-enforcement-manager.html.md

 ### Release Notes

-This feature is a service that checks if any affinity rules are broken and migrates VMs in order to enforce them.
+This feature is a manager that checks if any affinity rules are broken and migrates VMs in order to enforce them.
-This service includes:
+This manager includes:

-1. Triggers for creation of the service on Cluster Creation/Deletion.
+1. Triggers for creation of the manager on Cluster Creation/Deletion.
 2. Managers wakes up on Affinity group Creation/Deletion/Update and engine startup.
 3. Manager Sleeps long interval when too many migration tries fail.
 4. Manager shutsdown when migration loop is detected or if the same migration happens more than once on the last 5 migrations.